oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Note, using PIM for the SharePoint administrator role, the Device administrator role, and roles trying to access the Microsoft Security and Compliance Center might experience delays of up to a few hours after activating the role, see [PIM Roles](https://learn.microsoft.com/en-au/azure/active-directory/privileged-identity-management/pim-roles) for further information.

-Role Based and Access Control Design Decisions for all agencies and implementation types.
+Role Based and Access Control Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---